 Kenton Women’s Village is a creative and collaborative project, offering a new approach for addressing houselessness at a small scale.
 The villagers are empowered, have a sense of purpose, and take daily steps toward permanent housing.

 Catholic Charities of Oregon provides supportive housing in small settings at three locations: Martha & Mary House, Elizabeth House, and Holy Family House.
-This is part of our larger permanent supportive housing initiative.
+Those locations are part of our larger permanent supportive housing initiative.

 A new 12-month pilot program by the Joint Office of Homeless Services and Catholic Charities of Oregon to help faith organizations host safe sleep spaces paired with service connections.
 We are not yet accepting clients for this program.